easylogic/sapa/README.md

 ## Method Based DOM Event Handler

-sapa sets the DOM Event in a somewhat unique way. sapa take full advantage of the fact that javascript's methods are strings.
+sapa sets the DOM Event in a unique way. sapa take full advantage of the fact that javascript's methods are strings.

 ```js